amazon-connect/amazon-connect-streams/Documentation.md

 ### `ContactType`
 This enumeration lists all of the contact types supported by Connect Streams.

-* `ContactType.VOICE`: Normal incoming and outgoing voice calls.
+- `ContactType.VOICE`: Normal incoming and outgoing voice calls.
-* `ContactType.QUEUE_CALLBACK`: Special outbound voice calls which are routed to agents before being placed.
+- `ContactType.QUEUE_CALLBACK`: Special outbound voice calls which are routed to agents before being placed.
 For more information about how to setup and use queued callbacks, see the Amazon Connect user documentation.
-* `ContactType.CHAT`: Chat contact.
+- `ContactType.CHAT`: Chat contact.
-* `ContactType.TASK`: Task contact.
+- `ContactType.TASK`: Task contact.
+- `ContactType.EMAIL`: Email contact.

 ### `EventType`
 This is a list of some of the special event types which are published into the low-level